Methodology Americas | World’s Best Cities

 Lovability

-Resonance ranks a region's performance in each of these areas based on the number of stories, references and recommendations shared online about that region in key user-generated digital channels like Tripadvisor, Instagram and Facebook, and how often it is sought out on Google.
+For almost a decade, Resonance research has shown that the more vibrant a city or region is in terms of its culture, dining and nightlife, the more visitors, young professionals and large corporations it attracts.
+A region’s lovability also inspires residents, businesses and visitors to promote a region to the world more effectively and cost-efficiently than destination marketers can ever hope to.
+Resonance ranks a city’s performance in each of these areas based on the number of stories, references and recommendations shared online about that city in key user-generated digital channels like Tripadvisor, Instagram and Facebook, and sought out on Google.

 Lovability Metrics